alby13/py_z80_windows/README.md

 ## Questions/Comments
 jth@mibot.com (Original author's email is not valid.)

+Windows Author: I offer no support and I basically got involved to learn how to use a Z80.

 ### Known Issues:
 When a keystroke is pressed in the command line, a line is echoed (printed) pushing the command line down, or in other words the user will see things moving upwards.
 This is a by-product of fixing/updating the program when fixing flashing/improper text input at the command line.
 I attempted to debug this deeply but I was not able to find a suitable fix for this.